Closure of knitted surfaces and surface-links: Plat closure of knitted surfaces of degree

-The {\it plat index} \cite{Yasuda21} of a surface-link $F$, denoted by $\mathrm{Plat}(F)$, is the half of the minimum of the degrees of braided surfaces whose plat closures are ambiently isotopic to $F$.
-We define the {\it knit plat index}, denoted by $\mathrm{knit.Plat}(F)$, as the half of the minimum of the degrees of knitted surfaces whose plat closure is ambiently isotopic to $F$.
+The {\it plat index} \cite{Yasuda21} of a surface-link $F$, denoted by $\mathrm{Plat}(F)$, is the half of the minimum of the degrees of braided surfaces whose plat closures are ambient isotopic to $F$.
+We define the {\it knit plat index}, denoted by $\mathrm{knit.Plat}(F)$, as the half of the minimum of the degrees of knitted surfaces whose plat closure is ambient isotopic to $F$.
 By definition, for a surface-link $F$,

-It is known \cite{Yasuda21} that the plat index of surface-link is one if and only if it is a trivial 2-sphere or nonorientable trivial surface-knot, and the plat index is two if the surface-link is a trivial orientable surface-knot with positive genus.
+It is known \cite{Yasuda21} that the plat index of a surface-link is one if and only if it is a trivial 2-sphere or a nonorientable trivial surface-knot, and the plat index is two if the surface-link is a trivial orientable surface-knot with positive genus.
 Corollary \ref{cor5-5} implies the following:

 \begin{corollary} Let $F$ be any trivial surface-link.
 Then, the knit plat index of $F$ is one:

 \end{corollary}